ega-forever/mokka/README.md

 In order to communicate between nodes, you have to implement the interface by yourself.
 As an example you can take a look at TCP implementation: ```src/implementation/TCP```.
  In order to write your own implementation you have to implement 2 methods:

-* The ```async initialize()``` function, which fires on mokka start.
+* The ```async initialize()``` function, which fires on Mokka start.
 This method is useful, when you want to open the connection, for instance, tcp one, or connect to certain message broker like rabbitMQ.

-* The ```async write(address: string, packet: Buffer)``` function, which fires each time mokka wants to broadcast message to other peer (address param).
+* The ```async write(address: string, packet: Buffer)``` function, which fires each time Mokka wants to broadcast message to other peer (address param).

-Also, keep in mind, that mokka doesn't handle the disconnected / dead peers, which means that mokka will try to make requests to all presented members in cluster, even if they are not available.
+Also, keep in mind, that Mokka doesn't handle the disconnected / dead peers, which means that Mokka will try to make requests to all presented members in cluster, even if they are not available.
 So, you need to handle it on your own.

 # Examples